noura-na/noura-na/README.md

 ## Hi there, I'm Noura 👋

-👩‍🎓 I'm a third year data science and AI student at Princess Sumaya University for Technology.
+👩‍🎓 I'm a final year data science and AI student at Princess Sumaya University for Technology.

 🔭 I'm passionate about science and technology.
 ***